m-fithri/Cloud_Engineer_Portfolio-Projects/three-tier web app/Part 3: Fetch Data with AWS Lambda/README.md

 ## Task 4: Implement the Lambda Function Logic
 17. Select the created function and navigate to **code source** under **code** section.
-18. Copy and replace the code shown in the editor with the code in `lambdacodesource1.txt` (replace `enter your region` with the actual region):
+18. Copy and replace the code shown in the editor with the code in `lambdacodesource1.txt` with below configuration:
+    > replace `enter your region` with the actual region

 19. Click **Deploy**.

 ## Task 5: Write a Lambda Function Test